francescakubica/Personal_Portfolio/README.md

 # Francesca Kubica’s Personal Portfolio 🎀

-This is my personal portfolio website — Hello Kitty–themed — built to showcase my academic, professional, and creative work.
-I created it to have fun and express myself through design.
+This is my personal portfolio website — Hello Kitty–themed — built to showcase my academic, professional, and future plans.
+I created it to have fun.

 ### ✨ About This Project